Four people hiking on a dirt trail through a grassy field with trees in the background.

 Who We Are

-Cedarwood Outdoor School (COS) exists to foster outdoor education within a Christ-centered framework.
+Cedarwood Outdoor School (COS) exists to foster outdoor education within a Christian framework.
+We believe this world was masterfully crafted by a wise and all-powerful God, and that creation bears witness to His wisdom, creativity, and glory.
 We engage youth and adults alike in studying creation through the lens of the Creator.
-Whether it’s building a fire, identifying native plants, or navigating by the stars, our goal is to teach skillsets such as wilderness survival, homesteading, herbalism, and creation studies in a way that directs attention to the glory of God while passing practical knowledge from one generation to the next.
+Whether it’s building a fire, identifying native plants, or navigating by the stars, our goal is to teach skillsets such as wilderness survival, homesteading, herbalism, and creation (naturalist) studies in a way that directs attention to the glory of God while passing practical knowledge from one generation to the next.

 At COS, we are committed to education that immerses students in a thoroughly biblical worldview—regardless of the subject at hand.
 Families do not need to personally share this worldview in order to participate in COS.
-However, our programs are shaped by these convictions, and students learn within that framework as they develop outdoor skills, grow in character, and gain practical experience in the field.
-We hold to the authority and sufficiency of Scripture as the foundation for all academics, activities, and community life.
+However, our programs are intentionally shaped by the conviction that Scripture provides a trustworthy foundation for understanding both God and His creation.
+Within that framework, students develop outdoor skills, grow in character, and gain practical experience in the field.
 Every skill taught, every hike taken, and every plant studied is an opportunity to worship God, deepen faith, and grow in wisdom.

 Preserving Traditional Skills